gablangston/Interactive-Data-Vis-Fall2022/Langston_Final_Project/My NOTES.md

-Chart 1: Map of School Locations FY2020 in NYC Boroughs
-// Having difficulty illustrating school locations in the Bronx, Queens and Staten Island
-// Locations are visible for Brooklyn and Manhattan
+Chart 1: Map of School Locations FY2020 in NYC Boroughs Having difficulty illustrating school locations in the Bronx, Queens and Staten Island Locations are visible for Brooklyn and Manhattan
-// Is it the GeoJson file?
+Is it the GeoJson file?

-Charts 2 and 3:

-// In progress of adding a tooltip to both charts.

-// For chart 2:
+For chart 2:
 Count of School Zone Speeding Violations in 2020
 Bronx - 587,110
 Brooklyn - 1,379,780